justinhaef/whois_bot/README.md

 5. `cd TeamsBot`
 6. `git clone https://github.com/justinhaef/whois_bot.git`

-Next, once you've cloned this repo and you've set it up in a virtual environment, run `pip install -r requirements.txt`.
+Next, once you've cloned this repo and you've set it up in a virtual environment, run `pip3 install -r requirements.txt`.

 ## You've got a little work to do